 Research states ascorbic acid present in lemon protects stomach from damage like ulcers, GERD and others.
 If you are facing acid reflux due to more stomach acid then alkalizing benefits of lemon can help balance it.
 Because when lemon juice is mixed with water, it becomes alkaline.

 - Add 1 tablespoon of fresh lemon juice into 8 ounces of water.

 - Mix well and consume it 20 minutes before meal.

 Note: Make sure to drink it through a straw as the acidic properties of lemon juice can erode the tooth enamel.

 Banana is one of the best remedies to treat acid reflux because it is a natural antacid.
 It contains potassium which helps to reduce stomach acid levels and improve digestion.
 Eat a banana after each meal.
 You can add some sugar and cinnamon powder to enhance the taste.

 Eating an apple before going to bed, helps to balance the stomach acid and eases the digestion process.
 Have it before meals to prevent acid reflux.
 But avoid eating green apples as they are too acidic which may aggravate acid reflux in some people.

 Spices, Herbs, and Aromatics

 Ginger is one of the best natural ways to prevent acid reflux.
 Ginger contains anti-inflammatory properties which help to reduce swelling and irritation in mucus membranes.
 It helps to prevent stomach acid from flowing into the esophagus.

-It speeds up the digestion process, pushes foods into the colon and prevents gas formation in stomach.
+It speeds up the digestion process, pushing foods into the colon and prevents gas formation in stomach.
 (7) It can help to relax stomach muscles and reduce the acid reflux symptoms quickly.
-It also possesses the capability of strengthening the esophagus.
+It also strengthens the esophagus.